second-state/meetups/README.md

 ## Microservices with WebAssembly on 11/09

-> This offline event is sponsored by [Lark](https://www.larksuite.com/) and organized by Second State.
+> This offline event is sponsored by [Lark](https://www.larksuite.com/) and organized by Second State with the help of ByteDance.

 | Topics                                                         | Speakers                    | Slides | Recorded videos |